-Gas Safe RegisterTM approved installers carry out an annual inspection to ensure that the gas installation installed by Elddis fully comply with all relevant regulations and standards.
+Gas Safe Register or STGW approved installers carry out an annual inspection to ensure that the gas installation installed by Elddis fully comply with all relevant regulations and standards.

-Elddis is an ISO 9001:2008 approved manufacturer certified by SGS Limited.
+Elddis is an ISO 9001:2015 approved manufacturer certified by SGS Limited.